How to do Ring Pull-ups

 Ring Pull-ups Guide

-The standard, static pull-up is an incredibly effective bodyweight exercise and the ring pull-up even more so.
-It's one of the best exercises to build upper-body strength and muscular definition, and is a fundamental human movement.
+The standard, fixed bar pull-up is an incredibly effective bodyweight exercise and the ring pull-up even more so.
+It's one of the best exercises to build upper-body strength and muscular definition and is a fundamental human movement.

 Many people buy fitness rings primarily for pull-ups, which have many benefits over using a standard static pull-up bar.
 Whilst a bar or pull-up station will lock your hands in place and limit shoulder mobility, using gymnastic rings for pull-ups will exploit the free movement of the rings and makes the motion more natural and kinder on the joints.

-Many people find that they can achieve more repetitions using rings for pull-ups rather than a fixed bar.
-Some people who have previously injured their shoulders and find it difficult to do standard pull-ups find that they can use rings to do the exercise.
+Many people find that they can achieve more repetitions using rings for pull-ups rather than a fixed bar and people who have previously injured their shoulders and find it difficult to do standard pull-ups often find that they can use rings to do the exercise.

-During a ring pull-up you will usually find that the rings rotate and your hand position can change from more of an overhand, pull-up style grip into a underhand chin-up position.
-Whatever feels most natural and enables you to safely complete full range repetitions is recommended, but hand position will call different muscles into play.
+During a ring pull-up, you will usually find that the rings rotate and your hand position can change from more of an overhand, pull-up style grip into an underhand chin-up position.
+Whatever feels most natural and enables you to safely complete full-range repetitions is recommended, but hand position will call different muscles into play.
 When palms are facing you (the chin-up) it targets the biceps and lats more, whilst palms away from you (the pull-up) will focus more upon upper back muscles.

-It's also worth noting that the rings distance apart will determine the difficulty and targeted muscle area also.
+It's also worth noting that the distance of the rings from one another will determine the exercise difficulty and which muscles are targeted.
 The greater the distance between the rings, the wider the grip, which focuses effort on the lat muscles, whilst a narrower grip works the middle back.

 Beginning Ring Pull-ups

-The ring pull-up is not an easy exercise and many people can't do one full repetition.
-Here are some techniques to help develop the necessary strength.
+The ring pull-up is not an easy exercise and many people can't do one full repetition but don't worry, there is an easy path to slowly build your strength up for the movement, and we've outlined common techniques to get you started:

 Resistance band assisted pull-ups

-Thread the bands through the rings so the loops hang at knee level.
-As you hang from the rings put your feet into the elastic loops and the bands will now work to support some of your weight as you do the pull-up.
+To use resistance bands with your rings simply thread the bands through the rings and back through themselves (as pictured) so the loops hang at knee level.
+Grip the rings and as you hang from them simply put your feet into the hanging elastic loop and the bands will now work to support some of your weight as you do the pull-up.
 The thicker the bands used the easier the pull-up will be.

-Another option to work up to full ring pull-ups is to specifically train the negative (lowering) portion of the exercise.
-Stand on a bench (or jump into the exercise) to get to the top of the movement and simply lower yourself down as slow as possible to help build the muscles required for the full pull-up.
+Another effective option to build up pull-up strength is to specifically train the negative (the part where you're lowering the body down) portion of the exercise.
+To do this, stand on a bench (or jump into the exercise, using your momentum to bypass the pull-up part) to get to the top of the movement and simply lower yourself down as slowly as possible to help build the muscles required for the full pull-up.

 Advanced Ring Pull-ups

-When you're performing 15+ pull-ups it's time to start considering advanced techniques.
+When you're performing 15+ pull-ups (congratulations - this is no mean feat!) it's time to start considering advanced techniques to overcome plateaus:

 Weighted ring pull-ups

 Adding more weight to bodyweight exercises can help you develop phenomenal strength but should only be attempted when proficient with the non-weighted versions.
-You should always start out adding small amounts of weight and increment as you get stronger.
+You should always start out adding small amounts of weight and increase slowly as you get stronger.

 Advancing to the Muscle-up

-A natural progression from the ring pull-up is the muscle-up.
+A natural progression from the ring pull-up is the muscle-up or ring muscle-up.

-See the full muscle up guide in the Fitstream exercise directory.
+See the full muscle up guide in the Fitstream exercise directory for a detailed guide.

 Ring pull-up variations